 More about Crystal Beach

-Crystal Beach is home to about 4,000 people, with a long history of tourism dating back more than 100 years.
-The original draw was the Crystal Beach Amusement Park.
-The park originally opened in 1888, but finally closed in 1989.
-The roller coasters, dance halls, concert venues and other amusements helped to give the small town a name among travellers.
+The Crystal Beach community has a long history of tourism dating back to the Crystal Beach Amusement Park that was opened in 1888 and operated until 1989.
+Its roller coasters, dance halls, concert venues and other attractions put this small town on the map.

 The public beach was established in 1926, by John E. Rebstock and was originally called Bay Beach Park.
 At the time, the beach contained rental units, a snack bar, a dance hall and The Lobster House.
-After Rebstock’s death in 1941, his estate managed the park until it was sold to Fort Erie, Ontario, in 2001.
-Fort Erie added modern amenities in 2014 and officially reopened the beach park in 2019.
+After Rebstock’s death in 1941, his estate managed the park until it was sold to Fort Erie in 2001.
+Fort Erie modernized the area with beach facilities and amenities in 2014 and officially reopened the beach park in 2019.

-The vast, sandy area near the clear waters has undergone extensive renovations in recent years, providing visitors with a modern, accessible beach to enjoy, whatever their age or physical needs.
-Some of the new park features include a new playground donated by the Ridgeway Lions Club and a Pavilion and Festival Square for sheltered community events.
-New state-of-the-art change and washroom facilities are fully accessible and access ramps are available to provide easy movement to the beach itself.
+The vast, sandy area near the clear waters has undergone even more renovations in recent years, providing visitors with a clean, accessible beach to enjoy, whatever their age or physical needs.
+Some of the new features include a playground donated by the Ridgeway Lions Club and a Pavilion and Festival Square for sheltered community events.
+New changerooms and washroom facilities are fully accessible and access ramps are available to provide easy movement to the beach itself.
 There is also a long viewing deck over the beach.